lfriesecke/CardDown/examples/example.md

 But how do they actually work?

-# Multiple choice card are a whole different level, because ...
+# Multiple choice card are a whole different level, because ... {CHOICE}

 [ ] They are not supported yet?